algosup/2022-2023-project-4-game-design-Team-5/Documents/Technical Specifications/Technical.md

 The controls will be desactivated while the player is in the air.
 The catapult have an animation.

+The catapult will be triggered by the player when he press the action key (E by default) while being in the back of the spoon.

 ### Teleport

 Teleport will be a mechanic that will allow the player to teleport to a specific location.